-The daily limit for Point of Sale (POS) and ATM transactions is determined by the type of checking account that you maintain with First United Security Bank.
-Budget and Student checking both carry a $400 daily limit; Regular and Advantage Checking each have a $500 limit; and, Reward Checking, Advantage 50, Advantage 50 Plus and First Checking all have a daily limit of $750.
+The daily limit for Point of Sale (POS) and ATM transactions is determined by the type of checking account that you maintain with First US Bank.
+Regular and Advantage Checking each have a $500 limit; and, Reward Checking, and First Checking all have a daily limit of $750.
 This is a security measure for your protection.
 If you have any questions, contact your loan officer.

 Under normal circumstances, you should receive your ATM/CheckCard within 7 to 10 business days.